gbdev/pandocs/content/Video_Display.md

 ::: tip NOTE
 Priority among opaque pixels that overlap is determined using the rules explained above.
-After the pixel with the highest priority has been determined, the OBJ-to-BG priority of *only* that pixel is honored (or disregarded if this is a transparent pixel, i.e. a pixel with color ID zero).
-Thus if a sprite with a higher priority but with OBJ-to-BG Priority toggled on overlaps a sprite with a lower priority and a nonzero background pixel, the background pixel is displayed regardless of the lower-priority sprite's OBJ-to-BG Priority.
+After the pixel with the highest priority has been determined, the "BG and Window over OBJ" attribute of *only* that pixel is honored (or disregarded if this is a transparent pixel, i.e. a pixel with color ID zero).
+Thus if a sprite with a higher priority but with "BG and Window over OBJ" toggled on overlaps a sprite with a lower priority and a nonzero background pixel, the background pixel is displayed regardless of the lower-priority sprite's "BG and Window over OBJ" attribute.
 :::

 ### Writing Data to OAM Memory